 - Allspice: Balances everything out and is the base of the Lebanese seven spice blend.

 - Ground cloves: Creates an incredible aroma and depth of flavor.

 - Cumin: A little goes a long way here, but this is an essential part of the blend.

 - Cinnamon: Wraps the blend up with a bit of delicious sweetness.

-How To Make Lebanese Seven Spices
+How To Make Lebanese 7 Spice

-Mix the ground spices together.
+Mix the individual spices together.

 Using a funnel, pour the ground spice blend into a spice jar.
-Label the jar with the contents and date.
+Label the airtight jar with the contents and date.

 Tips and Tricks

 - I mix all the spices really well in a large bowl and then funnel them into a jar.
 This makes sure the spice mixes well.